This is a sample of a one-week group travel package to Barcelona and Madrid - two largest and, considered by many - most popular cities in Spain.

-The Mountain: Montserrat is a multi-peaked mountain, located just 40km outside of the city of Barcelona. ''Montserra'' literally means saw mountain (serrated, like the common handsaw) in Catalan.
+- The Mountain: Montserrat is a multi-peaked mountain, located just 40km outside of the city of Barcelona. ''Montserrat'' literally means ''saw mountain'' (serrated, like the common handsaw), in Catalan.
 It describes this peculiar aspect with its multitude of rock formations, visible from a great distance.
 The mountain is composed of strikingly pink conglomerate, a type of sedimentary rock.
 Montserrat is also Spain's first National Park.

-Basilica houses a museum with works of art by many prominent painters and sculptors, including works by El Greco, Dalí, Picasso and others.
-The “Publicacions de l'Abadia de Montserrat” is a publishing house, located near the monastery.
+- Mountain also houses a museum with works of art by many prominent painters and sculptors, including works by El Greco, Dalí, Picasso and others.
+The ''Publicacions de l'Abadia de Montserrat'' is a publishing house, located near the monastery.
 It is famous for having one of the oldest presses in the world, not downplaying the amazing fact that the press is still operating!
 It’s first book was published in 1499.

 The remainder of the day is free once you arrive back in Barcelona.